a new voice in the north

 We Americans share a lot with our northern neighbors.
-We all care about our furry friends, daydream about Ryans (both Gosling and Reynolds), and have complicated feelings about Drake.
+We care about our furry friends, daydream about Ryans (both Gosling and Reynolds), and have complicated feelings about Drake.
 We also don’t have enough women in politics.

 Women make up a little more than half of the populations of Canada and the U.S., but the World Economic Forum reports that both countries have shamefully low numbers of women in politics.
 Canada ranked a dismal 42nd in the world, and the U.S. is 54th — well below nations including Iceland, Finland, Nicaragua, and Rwanda.